 Despite all that, I know statistics show that only 8% of people suffering a cardiac arrest at home survive!
 Thanks to EEAST and Essex Cardiothoracic Centre, I consider myself immensely lucky and couldn’t be more grateful to those that saved me that night.

 I am now 48 years old, and thanks to these amazing people I am still here to see my 5 yr old grandson, and newly born granddaughter grow up.
 I’m here to continue living & loving my family and my life.

-I’ve been involved in instigating a Hospital Heroes award for my Cardiologist, who supports SCA UK.
+I’ve instigated a Hospital Heroes award for my Cardiologist, who supports SCA UK.
 He won!
 On my 2nd anniversary, 19th September 2018, I finally got to put names and faces to my lifesavers!
 One of the most emotional experiences of my life!
 How do you thank people for the gift of your life?

-I truly cannot say ‘Thank You’ enough, or find ways to express my gratitude to all those who made living possible!
-It was an overwhelming day, for the four paramedics and ambulance crew, as well as for my family and me.
+I truly cannot say ‘Thank You’ enough or find ways to express my gratitude to all those who made living possible!
+It was an overwhelming day for the four paramedics and ambulance crew, as well as for my family and me.
 I got some questions answered too, which helped with some of my ‘lost’ moments.
-They got to see the results of their work, and seemed very happy at the outcome.
+They got to see the results of their work and seemed very happy with the outcome.
 There’s no describing the emotions running through me when I finally met them.

 The cardiac arrests may have tried to take my life, but I’m a survivor.